Route 66

 Parks along Route 66

-You may be surprised by just how many parks are directly on, or within sight, of Route 66!
-You can visit the following destinations without having to leave the Mother Road at all.
+You may be surprised by just how many parks are close to Route 66!

 Which national parks should you visit on Route 66?